 Don’t miss James’ conference presentation, LSTM Neural Networks for Time Series Analysis on Tuesday, June 5, 2018 from 3:55 to 4:40 pm at Deep Learning World in Las Vegas, June 3-7, 2018.
 Click here to register to attend.
 Use Code PATIMES for 15% off current prices (excludes workshops).

 Luba Gloukhova facilitates and accelerates advanced research projects at a major R&D hub of the Silicon Valley.
 She supports Stanford GSB faculty by conceiving and generating innovative solutions that drive their cutting edge research.
-Luba also serves as the founding program chair of Deep Learning World, the premier conference covering the commercial deployment of deep learning.
+Luba also serves as the founding chair of Deep Learning World, the premier conference covering the commercial deployment of deep learning.